Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Other interviews of The Beatles

-From May 11 to May 15, 1968, John Lennon and Paul McCartney travelled to New York, to promote their newly-formed company, Apple Corps.
-On May 14, they held a press conference at 1:30pm on the 14th at New York’s Americana Hotel.
+From May 11 to May 15, 1968, John Lennon and Paul McCartney were in New York, to promote their newly-formed company, Apple Corps.
+On May 14, they held a press conference at 1:30 pm on the 14th at New York’s Americana Hotel.

 Two transcripts for this Press Conference have been found – containing some similarities but also some differences.
-As we haven’t found a complete video of the interview, we give the two different transcripts below.
+As there is no complete video of the interview, we give the two different transcripts below.

 We really want to help people, but without doing it like a charity or seeming like ordinary patrons of the arts.
 We’re in the happy position of not really needing any more money.
 So for the first time, the bosses aren’t in it for profit.
 If you come and see me and say ‘I’ve had such and such a dream,’ I’ll say ‘Here’s so much money.
 Go away and do it.’
 We’ve already bought all our dreams.
 So now we want to share that possibility with others.